YangLinyi/yanglinyi.github.io/_pages/about.md

 I am broadly interested in the problem of Data-centric AI and Trustworthy AI, improving the transparency and generalization of neural networks for natural language understanding.
 To achieve this goal, I am now working on causality guided methods for NLP and its applications in high-stake domains.
 Feel free to contact me via email if you have any questions about our research work.

-My research interests lie in Causality and Data-centric AI.

 # Honors and Awards

 - Outstanding Postdoctoral Representative, 2023.